EvanMarie/cs50_final/README.md

 * Models.py - defines the database tables.
 SQLAlchemy is implemented, and flask_security provides a user datastore that is integrated into the database.
 * db.api.py - the interface to the database.
 In order to protect access to the database, the web routes make no calls directly to the models but rather use the functions here.
 * routes.py - the flask routes file that links to the makes db.api calls and produces the web pages.
-* utils.py - tools that are mainly used for importing an existing lessons plan in CSV format.
+* utils.py - tools that are mainly used for importing an existing lesson plan in CSV format.
 * __init.py - the init file in the homeschool directory.
 This is where everything gets started, the flask app, as well as the database and the user datastore routes and models.
 * style.css - the style page for the entire web app aside from the security features, which used security_styles.css.
 The entire site is designed to be responsive at min-1200px, min-800px and min-400px.
 The teacher portal is a grid within grid network, thus taking up so very much space.
 The design is as thorough and precise as I could get it and still create a visibly attractive, exciting, and dynamic user experience.
 * security_styles.css - This contains the simple styles for the security pages of the site, including the login, register, change password, verification, and other pages.